 Note: If "Automatically Redirect" is enabled, an additional step may be added at the start.
 A user may access your Portal URL directly, and then be URL redirected to your ADFS login URL ("Login URL").
 At this point the remaining steps 2-5 above apply.

-You may import the following metadata to speed up your setup process in ADFS, though it's usually a good idea to manually check all of the items in the ADFS Setup section.
+You may import Absorb's SP metadata to speed up your setup process in ADFS, though it's usually a good idea to manually check all of the items in the ADFS Setup section.